justinbretting/cryptocurrency-exchange-checker/README.md

 ## Cryptocurrency Exchange Checker

-This project pulls API data from poloniex.com and btc-e.com and displays the lowest last trade value for a given currency pair.
+This project pulls API data from poloniex.com and btc-e.com and displays the best conversion rate for a given currency pair.

 It also displays how many units of each currency you would receive for 20 bitcoin.